LireEruel/LireEruel/README.md

 # 💫About Me :
 🔭 I’m currently working on my github page : <a href="https://github.com/LireEruel/study">study</a> , <a href="https://github.com/LireEruel/Algorithm">Algorithm</a>, <a href="https://github.com/LireEruel/vanillar-js">Vanillar-js</a>

-🌱 I’m currently learning : Data structure, Algorithm, js
+🌱 I’m currently learning : Algorithm, Java

   👯 I’m looking for a job